munificent/craftinginterpreters/book/classes-and-instances.md

     there any way to see if a field exists *before* trying to access it.
 It's up to the user to ensure on their own that only valid fields are read.

-    How do other dynamically-typed languages handle missing fields?
+    How do other dynamically typed languages handle missing fields?
 What do you think Lox should do?
 Implement your solution.

 2. Fields are accessed at runtime by their *string* name.
 But that name must